w3f/polkadot-wiki/docs/learn-introduction.md

 The Web 3.0 is taking centralized applications and turning them into decentralized, trust-free protocols.
 The goal is to transform the internet into a decentralized web, where users control their own data and identity in a trust-free environment.
-The Web 3.0 movement aims to removing intermediaries and building a trustless infrastructure.
-The Polkadot network is heading towards that future by building a secure ecosystem for decentralized applications (built with Blockchain technology) to communicate and interact in.
+The Web 3.0 movement aims to remove intermediaries and build a trustless infrastructure.
+The Polkadot network is heading towards that future by building a secure ecosystem for decentralized applications (built with blockchain technology) to communicate and interact in.

 ## Why Polkadot?